IllinoisExperts/vosviewer_helper_tools/README.md

 # vosviewer_helper_tools

 These helper tools enable users to prepare data extracted from Illinois Experts for visualization in the open source software VOS Viewer (https://www.vosviewer.com/).
+- create_author_thesaurus.sh: A bash script available to any Illinois Experts user in preparing data for visualization
+- verify_internal_author_names.py: A python script for use by Experts staff

 ### Begin by navigating to the directory where your RIS file is located.
 Save the shell script to this location.